 Walking

 Curious about how to cross the border between Chile and Argentina without flying?
-Here are the most popular crossings and how to do it.
+Here is the info for the most popular land crossings between the two countries.

-The inspiration and guide for visiting Salta and discovering the unique landforms, wineries, and culture of the high Andes mountains of Argentina.
+The inspiration and guide of the best things to do in Salta to discover the unique landforms, wineries, and culture of the high Andes mountains of Argentina.

-A breakdown of how to best visit Mendoza and maximize your weekend visiting wineries and exploring the mountain adventures of this region.
+A breakdown of how to visit the best Mendoza wineries and maximize your time indulging in a glamorous weekend full of delicious food and drinks this region.

-After spending months traveling through the Patagonia regions of Chile and Argentina, I reflected on what encompasses the magic of this region.
+After spending months traveling through the Patagonia regions of Chile and Argentina, we share everything to know about traveling to Patagonia during the summer.

 The different options to cross between the lake areas of Patagonia in both Argentina and Chile and the value of the experience of the Cruce Andino.